localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 ## Connectivity to the LocalStack container

 LocalStack normally runs in a container, meaning that it is isolated from the host system.
-By default, LocalStack _publishes_ its edge port (usually 4566) to the host computer.
+By default, LocalStack _publishes_ its edge port (usually 4566) to the host.
-The edge port is the way applications interact with LocalStack.
-This means that port 4566 on your computer is connected to port 4566 inside the LocalStack docker container.
+Publishing a port means that a ports on the host forwards network communications to the LocalStack container.
 Requests made to `localhost:4566` are then forwarded to the LocalStack container.

 This works well when interacting from the host, for example using `awslocal` commands.
 It does not work when trying to connect to LocalStack from your own containers, or LocalStack compute resources such as Lambda functions or ECS containers.
+In the past, some people have suggested connecting their application containers to the host network (`--network host`) or by making requests to `host.docker.internal:4566`.
+In some cases, using the host networking solves the problem, but it raises other ones:

+* If SSL is used, then certificate validation must be turned off since LocalStack does not present a valid certificate for the domain used(either `localhost` or `host.docker.internal`).
+* Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
+* Each host port can only be bound once, whereas container ports are separate from each other and multiple containers can bind to the same port.

-We also use the domain name `localhost.localstack.cloud` extensively in our documentation and examples.
+We already resolve the first issue by using the domain name `localhost.localstack.cloud` in our documentation and examples.
 This domain name is publically registered and resolves to the IP address `127.0.0.1`.
 This allows us to present a valid TLS certificate when using HTTPS from the host, but does not remove the connectivity problem.
 You can check that the domain maps to `127.0.0.1` by running: